Azusa Pacific University: Student Government Association

-Military and veteran services

-APU is a Yellow Ribbon University recognized by Military Friendly as a military-friendly college, and is an approved degree-granting institution recognized by the U.S. Department of Veterans Affairs.
-APU was also named as one of 130 "Best for Vets Colleges 2017" in the 4-year schools category by Military Times.

-The university provides an ROTC program which includes scholarships and tuition assistance.

-APU also offers a Veterans Club intended to create a network for veterans transitioning into academic life.
-The club hosts regular meetings and community service opportunities.

 Diversity

 In 2016, APU was recognized by Diverse Issues in Higher Education as one of the nation's top schools in awarding degrees to minority students.
 The university ranked among the top 100 in 11 baccalaureate categories, and ranked 5th for awarding Hispanic master's degrees in the "business/commerce, general" category, and 55th for total minority master's degrees awarded across all disciplines.
 APU is recognized by the Hispanic Association of Colleges and Universities as one of 104 Hispanic-Serving Institutions in California.

 Human Sexuality

 The university has cited its Christian faith in its beliefs about human sexuality."
 The policy has been lifted and reinstated a number of times and has been the target of student protests.

 As of 2022, University policy states that "God-given sexuality" is to take place in the context of a marriage covenant between a man and a woman.

-The Center for Reconciliation and Diversity

-The Student Center for Reconciliation and Diversity administers scholarship programs and provides information on internship and scholarship opportunities offered by local community organizations.
-SCRD also advises campus ethnic organizations, including the Armenian Student Association, Asian Pacific American Student Organization, Black Student Association, Latin American Student Association, Indigenous Peoples Circle, and the Pacific Islander Organization.
-In addition, SCRD coordinates a Multi-Ethnic Leadership Scholarship Program.

-Center for Diversity, Equity, and Inclusive Excellence

-The Center for Diversity, Equity, and Inclusive Excellence hosts initiatives including staff and faculty diversity network luncheons, diversity ambassador training, and diversity workshops.
-The center also facilitates a diversity plan based on a 2016 UCLA Climate Study conducted by the Higher Education Research Institute assessing APU's social climate.
-The center collaborates with the Council of Christian Colleges & Universities on national diversity-related projects.

-Office of Service & Discipleship

-For eight consecutive years, Azusa Pacific has been named to the President's Higher Education Community Service Honor Roll for exemplary leadership in civic engagement, service-learning, and building community partnerships.
-Azusa Pacific University, as one of 115 U.S. institutions named to the Carnegie Foundation's 2010 Community Engagement Classification, is recognized for its commitment to community service and service-learning.
-Through APU's Center for Student Action, undergraduates perform more than 165,000 hours of service each year locally and globally.